6 Best Scope For 6.5 Grendel + Buyers Guide

 If you’ve seen or used Horus reticles, the ACSS Athena will feel familiar but without the extra price tag tacked on to anything Horus.

 Everything else about the scope is very much built to be a mid-tier scope and it feels like it.
-Glass quality is middle of the road, turrets feel about average, even the finish feels exactly like what you would expect for a Goldilocks price piece of equipment.
+Glass quality is middle of the road, turrets feel about average, and even the finish feels exactly like what you would expect for a Goldilocks price piece of equipment.

 None of that is a bad thing, but you’re getting exactly what you pay for.